Beyond Single-Shot Fidelity: Chernoff-Based Throughput Optimization in Superconducting Qubit Readout: Results

 \subsection{Scaling and Global Performance Limits}

+The magnitude of the speedup depends on the interplay between qubit coherence and hardware constraints.
 Figure~\ref{fig:heatmaps}(a) maps the speedup factor across a range of $T_1$ times and detection efficiencies $\eta$.
-At fixed measurement efficiency, longer $T_1$ produces a modest increase in speedup, with the dependence on $T_1$ weaker than that on $\eta$ or per-shot overhead.
-Longer coherence reduces decay-induced asymmetry, allowing more efficient information accumulation per shot.
+At fixed measurement efficiency, longer $T_1$ produces a modest increase in speedup, although the dependence on $T_1$ is weaker than the dependence on $\eta$ or the per-shot overhead.
+This reflects the fact that longer coherence reduces decay-induced asymmetry, allowing more efficient information accumulation per shot.

-The per-shot overhead $\tau_{\mathrm{oh}}$ is the blocking idle time between successive integration windows, during which no new certification shot can begin — it includes qubit reset, passive thermalization, and classical control latency required to re-arm the measurement sequence.
-We take $\tau_{\mathrm{oh}} = 15~\mu$s as a representative mid-range value.
-Figure~\ref{fig:validation}(b) sweeps $\tau_{\mathrm{oh}}$ from $5$--$30~\mu$s, covering optimized active-reset implementations at the low end \cite{Magnard2018fast, krinner2022realizing} and passive single-$T_1$ thermalization at the high end.
+The per-shot overhead $\tau_{\mathrm{oh}}$ represents the blocking idle time between successive integration windows, during which a new certification shot cannot be initiated.
+This includes qubit reset, passive thermalization, and finite classical control latency required to re-arm the measurement sequence.
+We take $\tau_{\mathrm{oh}} = 15~\mu$s as a representative mid-range value for the baseline results.
+To demonstrate robustness, we separately sweep $\tau_{\mathrm{oh}}$ from $5$--$30~\mu$s in Fig.~\ref{fig:validation}(b), covering optimized active-reset implementations at the low end \cite{Magnard2018fast,krinner2022realizing} and passive single-$T_1$ thermalization at the high end.